-Counselor: Remind members to ask questions and fully understand any commercial life insurance policy they consider purchasing.
+Counselor: Remind counselees to ask questions and fully understand any commercial life insurance policy they are considering purchasing.
 They should understand the cost, coverage, terms and conditions, as well as how the agent is compensated before making a decision to buy.